Wah Dojo and Kyokushin Karate

 Sensei Luo started his martial arts training in Kyokushin Karate with Shihan Wah in 1991 at the age of 11.
 He earned his Jr. Shodan at the age of 13 and was awarded his full Shodan when he turned 16 in 1996.

-Since then Sensei Luo started a Kyokushin Karate Club Class at UC Irvine that ran for three years.
+When Sensei Luo went to college, he started a Kyokushin Karate Club class at UC Irvine.
+He ran that club for three years then returned to WahDojo.
 He's also trained in Brazilian Jiu Jitsu, Small Circle Jiu Jitsu and Judo.
 He has competed in non-contact point style tournaments and full-contact Kyokushin style tournaments, taking a third place at the World Oyama Tournament (SF).

 Sensei Luo likes to visit other Dojos, near and far, to expand his view and knowledge of Martial Arts.

-Sensei Luo is currently a Yondan and teaches adult classes twice a week.
+Sensei Luo is currently a Yondan (4th Dan) and teaches adult classes twice a week.
+Sensei Justin likes to focus his classes on physical fitness, body conditioning and Kumite (fighting).

 Sensei Bob Guelld